Professor Kym Anderson AC (President)

 Dr Nguyen Van Bo

-- President, Vietnam Academy of Agricultural Sciences
+- Chairman, Research and Education Committee, Vietnam Academy of Agricultural Sciences

 Dr Bo has been serving member from Vietnam on the PAC since March 2004.
 His contribution to the Council has been extremely valuable, both in terms of his national perspective on agricultural research priorities for Vietnam and the contribution associated with his involvement with various international institutions.
 Dr Bo worked as Director General of the National Institute for Soils and Fertilizers (1994-1999) and Director General of the Department of Science and Technology and Environment, Ministry of Agriculture and Rural Development (1999-2005) before becoming President of the Vietnam Academy of Agricultural Sciences in 2006.

 Dr Sar Chetra